SolidOS/solidos/README.md

 - to try out Solid head over to [getting started with Solid](https://solidproject.org/developers/tutorials/getting-started);
 - for how SolidOS works [visit the user guide](https://github.com/solid/userguide) and [SolidOS project Pod](https://solidos.solidcommunity.net/);
 - for the SolidOS stand-alone desktop app, visit [Data-Kitchen](https://github.com/solid/data-kitchen);
-- for how the community works, go over to [solid process](https://github.com/solid/process);
+- for how the community works, go over to [Solid process](https://github.com/solid/process);
 - chat with others about Solid on the [forum](https://forum.solidproject.org/) and on [instant chats](https://gitter.im/solid/home);
 - join an event over at [Solid events](https://solidproject.org/events);
 - read the community code of conduct at [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md).